top of page

 An-Online-Electronics-Store-2.png

-How can we redesign Savr's recipe page(s) so that its convenient and informative for home-made cooks.
+How can we redesign Savr's recipe page(s) so that it's convenient and informative for home-made cooks.

 Brainstorming